 FAQs

 Workers’ compensation programs provide limited benefits but generally prohibit lawsuits against your direct employer.
-However, third-party claims against other companies responsible for the accident (equipment manufacturers, site operators, contractors) remain available.
+However, third-party claims against other companies responsible for the accident (equipment manufacturers, site operators, and/or contractors) remain available.
 These third-party personal injury lawsuits typically provide significantly greater compensation than workers’ compensation benefits alone.

 Settlement amounts vary widely based on injury severity, liability factors, and jurisdiction.
 Minor to moderate injuries typically settle between $50,000-$250,000, while catastrophic injuries or wrongful death cases frequently result in settlements ranging from $1 million to $15 million.
 Cases involving permanent disability or disfigurement generally settle for higher amounts due to lifetime care needs.